hkniberg/ainutshell/1-main/120-the-role-of-humans.md

 For example are Doctors needed?
 Developers?
 Lawyers?
 CEOs?
 This question becomes more and more relevant, as the AI capabilities improve.

+## AI as your colleague

-Well, some jobs will disappear for sure.
+Some jobs will disappear for sure.
 But for most roles, I think we humans are still needed.
 Someone with domain knowledge needs to decide:

 - What to ask the AI,
 - How to formulate the prompt,